Zeus-Cloud-Team/kafka-consumer-starter/README.md

 The api.key is the username and api.secret is the password.
 You'll also need to make sure you pass it a valid writable directory absolute path for writable.dir, in the above example /tmp is used.
 If that location is writable then that can be used.

+This app takes the avro schema for transactions and listens for messages sent to the transactions topic, and receives and deserializes those messages back into transaction pojos.